brandenburg/np-schedulability-analysis/README.md

 ## Input Format

 The tool operates on CSV files with a fixed column order.
-There are two main input formats: *job sets* and *precedence constraints*.
+There are three main input formats: *job sets*, *precedence constraints*, and *abort actions*.

 ### Job Sets